 If you’re not familiar with what countries make up the EU and EEU, go check out this article which has a complete list of countries whose citizens are visa exempt and free to live and work in France and most of Europe.

-You have a relative from an EU country- A parent, grandparent or great grandparent?
+Do you have a relative from an EU country- A parent, grandparent or great-grandparent?

 Even if you’re not a citizen of an EU country, EEU member country, Andorra, Monaco or Switzerland, you may have a relative who is and if you do, you could be eligible to get a second passport through descent as far back as your great-great-great grandparents in which case you would be eligible to live in France and any other Schengen country legally.

 It’s worth looking into, especially if you’re long-term goal is to eventually live in France.
 Or if you want to pass on that citizenship to your children.

-If you are not a national of an EU or EEU country and you can’t claim citizenship to one of those countries through descent than whether or not you need a visa and what kind of visa you need depends on the length of time you want to spend in France, where you are from and the purpose of your stay in France.
+If you are not a national of an EU or EEU country and you can’t claim citizenship to one of those countries through descent then whether or not you need a visa and what kind of visa you need depends on the length of time you want to spend in France, where you are from and the purpose of your stay in France.